ParkerMiddleton/Resume/resume.typ

   tech_used: "C++, Qt Creator, LiquidFun, Box2D, Agile",
   date: "May 2024",
-  "Designed an educational application targeted toward college students to teach the basics of craft cocktail creation.", "Leveraged LiquidFun, a liquid physics library, to incorporate a real-time pouring mechanic adhering to professional bartending standards.", "Incorporated accessibility settings to broaden appeal across desktop platforms.", "Implemented Agile methodologies with a six-person development team, meeting regularly and delivering sprint goals on schedule.", )
+  "Designed an educational application targeted toward college students to teach the basics of craft cocktail creation.", "Leveraged LiquidFun physics to incorporate a real-time pouring mechanic adhering to professional bartending standards.", "Incorporated accessibility settings to broaden appeal across desktop platforms.", "Implemented Agile methodologies with a six-person development team delivering sprint goals on schedule.", )